magnetrwn/raylib-bubbles/README.md

 + `INSTRUCTIONS.md`: A file containing instructions on how to play the game.

 As mentioned earlier, there will also be a zipped build generated in the root project directory, with the name `bubbles_build[timestamp].zip`.
 It contains all necessary files to run the game.

+**Note:** The build resources such as fonts and textures may fall under a different license, please check the related folders for license information.

 ## Technical Summary